 After the conclusion of the 2017-18 season, he would hang up his skates and call it a career as injuries plagued him throughout his time with Florida.
 With that, he would pass off his captaincy to Aleksander Barkov before the start of the following season.

 Aleksander Barkov (2018-Present)

 On Sept.
 17, 2018, Aleksander Barkov was named the 10th captain in Panthers history.
-He would be the second Finnish Captain in Florida’s young history.
+He is the second Finnish vaptain in Florida’s young history.